mdajeez/book-a-doctor-using-MERN/readme.md

 This project is open source and free to use for educational and personal purposes.

 ---
-Developed and Designed by Rajesh
+Developed and Designed by Ajeez Mahammad